pressden/emma/README.md

 - and more!

 Emma adheres to WordPress Coding Standards and implements new features `the WordPress way`!
-This ensures the source code is familiar to any WordPress develoepr.
+This ensures the source code is familiar to any WordPress developer.
 All of the latest WordPress features are natively supported:

 - Gutenberg